10 Natural Sore Throat Remedies

 Honey is naturally antimicrobial, and studies show that it helps relieve symptoms of upper respiratory tract infections.

-You can use a spoonful of honey straight, make these homemade cough drops, add it to warm drinks, or mix a little honey and cayenne together.
+Try a spoonful of honey, cinnamon mixed with honey, ginger honey, or make homemade cough drops.
+Add honey to warm drinks, or mix a little honey and cayenne together.
 Take as needed to soothe your throat.

 If you’re battling bacteria or a virus, it can throw your throat pH out of whack.
 A warm salt water gargle helps to restore the proper pH levels.